YellowJacketLinux/yjl-sysusers/README.md

 Most RPM based distributions are guilty of the same thing, clearly making RPM unsuitable as an LSB-mandated package manager.

-I like it when used properly, but it is too easy for GNU/Linux distributions to do the wrong thing and decrease cross-distribution compatibility.
+I like RPM when used properly, but it is too easy for GNU/Linux distributions to do the wrong thing and decrease cross-distribution compatibility.